leonardus/OpenSimNet-doc/OpenSimNet.md

 ```

 `source` is the username of the client that the message originates from, if applicable.
 When sending a message from the client to the server, the client MUST NOT include the source.
 If the message originates from the server itself, the source MUST NOT be included. `command` is the action that the message is describing. `args` is a list of arguments provided for the command. `args` MAY be ommitted if no arguments are accepted for the command (e.g. the `DISCONNECT` message).
-Empty messages (including messages with no `command` specified, or an unrecognized command) and undefined arguments SHOULD be silently ignored.
+Empty messages (including messages with no `command` specified) and undefined arguments SHOULD be silently ignored.
+Unrecognized commands are handled by an `UNKNOWN_COMMAND` error response.

 ## Registration